Home Chemistry Element Metals

 Metallic Lustre

-In their pure state, most of the metals have bright shining surfaces.
+In their pure state, most of the metals consist of bright, shining surfaces.
 This metallic property is called metallic lustre.
 In other words, metallic luster is a property that describes the amount of light that reflects off the metal.

 Metallic elements like gold, silver, and platinum are known for their shining surface.
-Gold is shining yellow, silver is shining white, and copper is brown, iron, aluminum and zinc are lustrous grey.
+Gold is shining yellow while silver is shining white.
+Similarly, copper is brown but iron, aluminum, and zinc are lustrous grey.

 Hardness of Metal